 Lodging: Stay with a Costa Rican host family!
-This Spanish immersion program is set in a small town of about 4,000.
+This Spanish for educators immersion program is set in a small town of about 4,000.
 It is a residential community, not a tourist attraction – so there are no hotels in town!
 Your host family will take care of all of your basic needs: provide you with a private bedroom, share breakfast and dinner with you, and wash your clothes as often as needed.

 Spanish Immersion Classes: Spanish immersion classes are a central part of this Spanish for Educators immersion program.
 Spanish classes are held four hours a day, Monday – Friday.
 You will take a Spanish placement test upon arrival to ensure that you’re working on exactly the grammar topics and vocabulary themes that you need most.

 Community Service opportunities: Our community engagement projects give you the opportunity to practice and improve your Spanish in an educational setting and a real life context.
 Not only will the community service activities help meet the needs of the under-served in Costa Rica, but they also require teachers to be using Spanish in a practical context to meet certain objectives.
 This is an important piece to your language development and improving your Spanish.
 We generally volunteer between 9 and 12 hours per week.

 Program Dates, Length & Cost